Shopping Centers and Superstores

 It helps to know the recent history and differences between two different kinds of places:

 Thailand has almost everything available in American stores.
 I don't know about other countries.
-Thailand also has a lot of good and interesting things that don't exist in the USA, according to my last visit in 2006.
+Thailand also has a lot of good and interesting things that don't exist in the USA.
 I'm sure expats from other countries will say the same.

 Part of this is because of the arrival of the foreign superstores, due to WTO (World Trade Organization) agreements which opened up the market to foreign competition.
 In came superstores, mainly from British and French multinationals, which blew away both the "mom & pop shops" and the local chain stores.
 The multinationals have been racing against each other to dominate the Thai market, and the result is that you can find these superstores not only all over Bangkok but also all over the provinces.